vercre/wallet/vcservice/README.md

 This crate provides a simple integrated Verifiable Credential Issuer and Verifier service over HTTP.
 It can only issue and verify a couple of hard-coded credentials and is intended to be used simply to test and demonstrate the `wallet` application, the main target of this workspace.

 See the workspace README for how to get started demonstrating the wallet using this service.

+For a more full-featured example of an issuance service, see the `examples/issuer` folder in the [Vercre VC repository](https://github.com/vercre/vc).